CoreLathe/A7-RT/evidence/EVIDENCE.md

 ### Cross-Stage Composition

 The integration layer imports from the sealed core layer using the same `importlib` pattern established in Stage 1.
-The harness's `DISPATCH` mechanism respects stage boundaries—core nodes were never re-dispatched, their interfaces were read-only for integration builders.
+The harness's `DISPATCH` mechanism respects stage boundaries.
+Core nodes were never re-dispatched, their interfaces were read-only for integration builders.

 ## Cost Breakdown by Functionality